CharlesAHunt/proteus/readme.md

 ###Ops

-All non-GET methods return an '''Future[Either[Error,String]]'''  , whereas the String is the success message, and the Error contains all error information.
+All non-GET methods return a 'Future[Either[Error,String]]', whereas the String is the success message, and the Error contains all error information.

-GET methods return a String representing the individual data object or a List of Strings representing a list of the individual data objects.
+GET methods return a 'Future[String]' representing a potential individual data object or a 'Future[List[String]]'.

 ###Database Ops

 Create a database: